Police say employee got gun from car, opened fire in area of breakroom, killing three

 He then exited the building, got a semiautomatic handgun from his bronze Mitsubishi Eclipse, and reentered the building, where he opened fire, authorities said.

-Police have not released the name of the man accused of the shootings or a motive, other than that he is 23 years old and lives in West Virginia.

-The Sheriff's Office is waiting to publicly identify the man until he "is served with charging documents," spokeswoman Sgt.
-Carly Hose said in the press release.

-Sheriff Doug Mullendore said on Thursday night that the man was being treated and was in custody at Meritus Medical Center in Hagerstown.
+Sheriff Doug Mullendore said on Thursday night that Esquivel was being treated and was in custody at Meritus Medical Center in Hagerstown.

-Hose said in an interview on Friday that the man was still at a medical facility.
+Sheriff's Office spokeswoman Sgt.
+Carly Hose said in an interview on Friday that Esquivel was still at a medical facility.
 She would not give his condition.

-Police have said that after the man shot four co-workers, he drove away from Columbia Machine in his Eclipse.
+Police have said that after Esquivel shot four co-workers, he drove away from Columbia Machine in his Eclipse.
 In the area of Mapleville and Mount Aetna roads, Maryland State Police chased his car.

-Police said the man fired at troopers, who shot back, according to Lt.
+Police said Esquivel fired at troopers, who shot back, according to Lt.
 Col. Bill Dofflemyer of Maryland State Police.
-Both the man and one of the troopers were shot.
+Both Esquivel and one of the troopers were shot.

 The trooper was treated at Meritus Medical Center and released, Dofflemyer said.
 Police said the trooper, who was not named, is a 25-year veteran of the department assigned to the Criminal Enforcement Division Western Region.

-The Sheriff's Office press release on Friday said the Berkeley County Sheriff's Office and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives assisted as authorities used a warrant to search the man's residence in West Virginia.
+A Sheriff's Office press release on Friday said the Berkeley County Sheriff's Office and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives assisted as authorities used a warrant to search Esquivel's residence in West Virginia.
 There, they found additional firearms, the press release said.

 The three people who were shot and killed were identified as Mark Alan Frey, 50, of Hagerstown; Joshua Robert Wallace, 30, of Hagerstown; and Charles Edward Minnick Jr., 31, of Smithsburg.